 Next, think of the income and capital gains tax consequences for the beneficiary of the gift.
 Not all gifts are treated equally.
 If you gift cash, generally there are no income tax consequences for the recipient, though there could be gift and estate tax implications to the donor.
 But if you give appreciated securities, the capital gains taxes can be significant.
 Also, note that the tax treatment varies widely depending on the recipient.

-Consider a hypothetical $15,000 gift of cash to a grandchild.
-They get to keep the entire $15,000 and can choose how to use it.
-However, if your gift is $15,000 of Apple stock and the recipient sells the stock with a gain, after at least 1 year it becomes a taxable event.
+Consider a hypothetical $16,000 gift of cash to a grandchild.
+They get to keep the entire $16,000 and can choose how to use it.
+However, if your gift is $16,000 of Apple stock and the recipient sells the stock with a gain, it becomes a taxable event.
 After the sale, the grandchild would owe a capital gains tax and possibly state taxes.1

 A correct cost basis—the original value of an asset for tax purposes, usually the purchase price, adjusted for stock splits, dividends—is the key to resolving how much is owed when a stock received as a gift or inheritance is sold.